ngtrdai197/ngtrdai197/README.md

 ### Hi there 👋

+My name is Dai, my acquaintance often call me: Mouse.
+I love Angular and Nodejs, so I try to find out everything about them.
+I have a passion for Typescript, I always want to learn to improve my skills.

+- 🔭 I am currently working with Angular and Nodejs
+- 🌱 I am currently researching on Scully, so I can use it in the future
+- 📫 How to reach me: nguyendai.coder@gmail.com

 <!--
 **ngtrdai197/ngtrdai197** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.